JacksonKary/Multithreaded-HTTP-Server/README.md

 This involves setting up a TCP server socket and accepting incoming client connection requests in the main() function defined in the http_server.c file and then implementing HTTP request parsing and response generation by completing the HTTP library functions defined in http.c.

-## This project will focus on a few important systems programming topics:
+## This project uses a number of important systems programming topics:

 - TCP server socket setup and initialization with socket(), bind(), and listen()
 - Server-side TCP communication with accept() followed by read() and write()